 Owl Hollow Fields

 Owl Hollow Fields, located on Arthur Kill Road, opened in May 2013.
 The fields consist of four soccer fields, a pathway, parking, and lawn space.
 A Park House will be added as part of an ongoing construction project.

-This 3.3 mile bike path will wind along the eastern edge of Freshkills Park, paralleling Richmond Avenue.
-It is expected to be complete in summer 2015.
+This 3.3 mile bike path winds along the eastern edge of Freshkills Park, paralleling Richmond Avenue.
+The greenway opened in August 2015.

 North Park Phase 1 (In Design)

 North Park, now in the first phase of development, will be a 21-acre swath of land connecting visitors to views of Main Creek and the William T. Davis Wildlife Refuge via divided walking and high speed paths that lead past seven acres of native seed plots.
 You can follow the development progress of North Park using the NYC Parks Capital Project Tracker.

 Freshkills Park will host many types of social, cultural, and recreational activities, including horseback riding, mountain biking, kayaking, and large-scale public art.

 Freshkills Park supports richly diverse habitats for wildlife, birds and plant communities, and provides extraordinary natural settings for recreation.
 Since the landfill was closed, more than 200 species of birds, mammals, reptiles, and amphibians have been sighted at Freshkills Park.
 A bird observation tower will be built in the northern end of the park for those wanting to get a closer look at those flying by.

 Ensuring the health and safety of visitors to Freshkills Park is our highest priority.
 The Department of Sanitation has established state-of-the-art environmental controls on the site, making it a model for cities around the world for land reclamation and reuse.